homiedopie/beberlei.de/2008/07/12/discussing-a-jquery-helper-for-zend-framework.rst

 component) and a HtmlElement Form Helper which constructs a Date-Picker from within the template.
 This is very easy to use and looks great.
 In the next days I will add further helpers for the jQuery plugins I use in my day to day work live and hope to present a demo.
-I might even optin for a jQuery proposal aiming at inclusion in the Zend Extras Library.
+I might even opting for a jQuery proposal aiming at inclusion in the Zend Extras Library.

 **Update:** I got a `reply on the jQuery mailing list <http://groups.google.com/group/jquery-dev/browse_thread/thread/aec0d89b97a95880>`_ stating that a CDN is planned for the jQuery UI library.
-Sadly this does not include plugins for which one might desperatly need a View Helper except for maybe the Date Picker.
+Sadly this does not include plugins for which one might desperately need a View Helper except for maybe the Date Picker.
 I will post further comments on this issue in the near future.